pnxtech/hydra-logging-svcs/README.md

 Log entries are posted using Hydra's underlying Redis Pub/Sub channels which are socket streams that are more efficient since they don't rely on HTTP.

 HLS is light-weight and doesn't utilize a database, instead it simply logs to a file using [Bunyan](https://www.npmjs.com/package/bunyan), a simple and fast JSON logging library.
 You can use the Bunyan command line tool to inspects logs or the [bunext](https://www.npmjs.com/package/bunext) tool which supports log queries.

+> **Bonus Tip:** bunyan and bunext output is compatible with the excellent [jq](https://stedolan.github.io/jq/) tool for advanced JSON queries and syntax highlighting.

 ## Use with Docker
 The recommended use of HLS is as a docker container in a docker swarm or Kubernetes cluster.